cchanzl/Lock-Screen/_posts/2020-06-02-PDF-Scraping-using-PDFminer3.md

 I would explore other parts of the returns such as Form 6 where it would not be trivial in identifying and allocating values to the various columns.
 The source code for this scraping exercise is below, accompanied by a line graph comparing the historical CAR position of selected insurers in the market.

-A potential future improvement would be to optimise the code such that it runs faster for longer reporting years and insurers.
+A potential future improvement would be to optimise the code such that it runs faster.
+Exception handling can also be improved by storing extracted data in an intermediate text file after every PDF is scanned.
+This is data which would otherwise be lost should an error occur halfway through execution.
 With this, a future use case would be to automate the production of a dashboard for an insurer's single year of return, showcasing key financial information.

 <center> {% include Line.html %} </center>